NEW MEDIA ARTIST / PROFESSOR

 PLEASE INTRODUCE YOURSELF

-I am Dr. Jinjoon Lee, currently serving as an assistant professor, honoured to lead the Art and Technology Center at KAIST.
+I am Dr. Jinjoon Lee, currently serving as an associate professor, honoured to lead the Art and Technology Center at KAIST.
 My multifaceted background encompasses roles as a sculptor, new media artist, and creative director, offering me a diverse perspective in my artistic endeavors.
 Over two decades, my work is firmly rooted in the convergence of art and technology, aimed at broadening human perception and redefining our interaction with the ever-evolving digital landscape.
 Within my research and installations, I delve into the realm of 'liminoid experiences.'
 These unique phenomena manifest in transitional or 'liminal' spaces—those that exist in a state between here and there.
 My focus lies in exploring empathic spatial encounters generated by intangible elements such as light, sound, and space.
 I am intrigued by how these elements can be harnessed to stimulate contemplation and evoke emotional responses, enriching the human experience.

 I hold a Ph.D. earned from the Ruskin School of Fine Art at the University of Oxford, and MA from Royal College of Art in London after graduation of SNU.
 As a principal investigator, I lead the TX lab (Total Experience Creative Media Lab) at KAIST.
 Within this creative haven, we are fervently pushing the limits of what can be achieved in the realms of Data-driven Art and Design, Sound Art, and XR Performance for Future Opera.
 In essence, my life's work revolves around a profound quest—an exploration into the intricate relationship that binds humans, technology, and the spaces, both tangible and metaphysical, that they inhabit.